ChenZhongPu/gnuplot/src/fundamental/color.md

 ## Color as a tool to highlight

 Color can also be an effective tool to highlight specific elements in the data.
 An easy way to achieve this emphasis is to color these figure elements in a color or set of colors that vividly stand out against the rest of the figure.
-This effect can be achieved with **accent** color scales.
+This effect can be achieved with **accent** color scales (in fact, it is one of the qualitative palettes).

 Example accent color scales, each with four base colors and three accent colors: